quicwg/base-drafts/draft-ietf-quic-transport.md

   sequence number is formatted as a variable-length integer.

-Upon receipt of a RETIRE_CONNECTION_ID frame, an endpoint MUST consider connection IDs older than the specified sequence number as unusable.
+Upon receipt of a RETIRE_CONNECTION_ID frame, an endpoint MUST consider connection IDs older than the specified sequence number as unusable and MUST NOT consider the associated stateless reset tokens to be valid.
 If an older connection ID is currently being used on any local address, the endpoint MUST advance to a more recent connection ID.
-If a more recent connection ID is not available, the connection MUST be closed.
+If a more recent connection ID is not available, no packets can be sent until a NEW_CONNECTION_ID frame is received.

-Endpoints sending a RETIRE_CONNECTION_ID frame SHOULD continue to accept packets with older connection IDs until the packet containing the frame is acknowledged.
+Endpoints sending a RETIRE_CONNECTION_ID frame MUST continue to accept packets with older connection IDs until the packet containing the frame is acknowledged.

 ## REQUEST_CONNECTION_ID Frame {#frame-request-cid}